jjdii/Motherbeard/docs/db.md

 ```

 ## Default products
-Reliable products to be used in case no viable products were found when calling the newegg API.
+Reliable `product`(s) to be used in case no viable products were found when calling the newegg API.

 ##### Motherboard
   - id: `product_gigabyte_9SIABVR6D44128`